Nathaniel Morton: Biography

-Nathaniel Morton the eldest son of George Morton (1585 – 1624) and his wife Juliana Carpenter (1584 – 1665).
+Nathaniel Morton was the eldest son of George Morton (1585 – 1624) and his wife Juliana Carpenter (1584 – 1665).
 George Morton was one of the organizers of the Plymouth settlement, and widely considered the principal editor of Mourt's Relation, an early account of the settlement designed to drum up interest in England.
 Morton's son Nathaniel was born in Leiden, Holland, during the time the Separatists lived there between their flight from England and their eventual migration to Plymouth Colony.

 The Morton family sailed for Plymouth on the ship Ann in 1623.
 After his father's untimely death, Nathaniel was taken into the household of his uncle William Bradford, then governor of Plymouth.

 Morton married Lydia Cooper (1615 – 23 Sep 1673) on 25 Dec 1635.
 They had nine children: Remember, Mercy, Hannah, Eleazer, Lydia, Nathaniel, a stillborn daughter, Elizabeth and Joanna.
 After the death of Lydia, Nathaniel married Anne Pritchard (ca. 1624 – 26 Dec 1691).
 Remember Morton, daughter of Nathaniel Morton, married Abraham Jackson of Plymouth, another initial proprietor of the colony.
 Their descendant Lydia Jackson became the second wife of philosopher, poet and Transcendentalist Ralph Waldo Emerson.